Cathleen M. Giustino

 - Tearing Down Prague's Jewish Town: Ghetto Clearance and the Legacy of Middle-Class Ethnic Politics around 1900 (East European Monographs, 2004)

-- “Ein Roman als Ausstellungsparcours in der sozialistischen Tschechoslowakei Fiktion, Wirklichkeit und Interieurs im, Großmuttertal,” Wohnen Zeigen, ed.
-Irene Nierhaus and Andreas Nierhaus (Vienna: Transcript, forthcoming).
+- “Ein Roman als Ausstellungsparcours in der sozialistischen Tschechoslowakei: Fiktion, Wirklichkeit und Interieurs im Großmuttertal,” Wohnen Zeigen, eds.
+Irene Nierhaus and Andreas Nierhaus (Vienna: Transcript, 2014): 287-302.

 - “Open Gates and Wandering Minds: Codes, Castles, and Chateaux in Socialist Czechoslovakia before 1960,” eds.
 Cathleen Giustino, Catherine Plum and Alexander Vari, Socialist Escapes: Breaks from Ideology and Everyday Routines in Eastern Europe, 1945-1989 (Berghahn Press, 2013): 48-73.